4WD MODIFICATIONS - SUSPENSION & BRAKES

 Fitting oversized tyres is another issue that needs to be addressed, or steering can become dangerously compromised.

-The new Ironman forged aluminium upper control arms can use standard or optional ball joints, but are designed to allow a greater range of ball joint articulation.
+Replacement upper control arms can use standard or optional ball joints and are designed to allow a greater range of ball joint articulation.

 That compensates for the additional ‘droop’ that’s caused by taller coil strut assemblies.